St3v1sh/ThirtyDollarTranspiler/README.md

 - Editor color themes

 ## Transpiler

 The moyai file has two sections: configurations and song

 ### Note Syntax

 Notes are a key followed optionally by a non-negative octave number.
 If no octave number is provided, it's assumed to be 0.
+Absolute pitch values can also be provided.
 For example:

-- `c` `c0` `a5` `g10`
+- `c` `c0` `a5` `g10` are valid notes with keys and octaves.
+- `0` `0.2` `-1` `-.6` are valid absolute pitch values.

 There is also the default note and the rest note, notated by `/` and `.`, to play the default pitch of an instrument and to signal no action, respectively.

 Some modifiers accept multipliers, notated by an integer or decimal number followed by an `x`.
 For example:

 - `2x` `1.5x` `.5x`

 Any line starting with the character `-` will be regarded as a comment.

 ### Configurations Section Symbols

 General song configuration:

 - `name [songname]` Define the song's name
 - `bpm [value]` Define the song's BPM
 - `sharp [f] [c] [...]` Define the song's scale using sharp notes